LoraV/LoraV.github.io/_posts/2018-12-26-ransom-note.markdown

 "Mmmmph," you attempt to say through your gag.

 "We should cut off its head and send it to the meat-bag's family," says the fat purple alien, removing its own head with its tentacle arms.
-"That way, we know we have their meat-bag, and they can just reattach the head when we give them the body back," it says, demonstrating with its own head.
+"That way, they know we have their meat-bag, and they can just reattach the head when we give them the body back," it says, demonstrating with its own head.

 "Mmmm mmmm!" you say.